stonkgs/stonkgs/README.md

 **Warning**: Because stellargraph [doesn't currently work on Python 3.9](https://github.com/stellargraph/stellargraph/issues/1960), this software can only be installed on Python 3.8.

+## Artifacts

+The pre-trained models are hosted on [HuggingFace](https://huggingface.co/stonkgs) The fine-tuned models are hosted on the [STonKGs community page on Zenodo](https://zenodo.org/communities/stonkgs/) along with the other artifacts (node2vec embeddings, random walks, etc.)

 ## Acknowledgements